Levanto, Italy: a better base than Cinque Terre (where to stay, eat and walk)

 Ristorante La Picea

-And for a quick coffee or a sweet bite, Caffè del Mar Levanto is a perfect stop.
+And for a quick coffee or a sweet bite, Caffè del Mar Levanto is a lovely stop.
 Right in the heart of town, this café has a laid-back atmosphere and seriously good espresso.
 It’s an easy place to slow down.
 Just take your coffee outside, sit on the steps, and just enjoy watching the village wake up around you.
 If you’re feeling adventurous, try one of their pastries made with vegetable charcoal!
 They’re surprisingly tasty and give you a fun twist on a classic treat.

 Wherever you go, meals in Levanto tend to stretch out comfortably - and that’s exactly the point.